vippsas/vipps-developers/settlements/README.md

 Settlement process will always adhere to [Vipps' terms and conditions](https://vipps.no/vilkar/vilkar-bedrift/), section 5 "OPPGJØR OG FORHOLD TIL VIPPS INNLØSER".

 Days are bank days, Monday - Friday, excluding banking holidays.
-In other words, a capture made on Monday will be on merchant's account on Wednesday, while a capture made on Friday will be on merchant's account on Wednesday.
+In other words, a capture made on Monday will be on merchant's account on Wednesday, while a capture made on Friday will be on merchant's account on Tuesday.

-Usually, funds will be available before lunch on day 3.
+Usually, funds will be available before noon on day 3.

 A day starts and ends at midnight, Oslo time: Start `00:00:00`, end `23:59:59` (subseconds not specified).
 Please make sure your servers' clocks are correct, e.g. by using [NTP](https://en.wikipedia.org/wiki/Network_Time_Protocol).